About this Act

 • Reporting breaches of the CTA

 The Commercial Affairs Department (CAD) of the Singapore Police Force enforces the CTA.
-The public may report suspected breaches of the CTA to the CAD by filing a police report at any Neighbourhood Police Centre or online.
+The public may report suspected breaches of the CTA to the CAD by filing a police report at any Neighbourhood Police Centre.

 • Disclaimer